narthur/av-done/README.md

 List of tasks completed.
 List is not exhaustive.
 Dates may not be precisely accurate.

+## 4/9/2020

+- Prepare for meeting with Ki
+- Ask DeepVision for code samples
+- Prototype dashboard encoding job UI

 ## 4/8/2020

 - Research GitHub pricing